CFDB - Cystic Fibrosis DataBase

 Background

-There are two distinct classes of inhaled bronchodilators (IBs): anticholinergic (AC) IBs and beta-2 agonist (BA) IBs.
-Although they have different mechanisms of action, both induce relaxation of bronchial smooth muscle.
-Each class includes both short- and long-acting drugs, which can be administered via various methods, including dry powder inhalers, metered-dose inhalers, and nebulizers.
-In addition to their bronchodilator effects, ACs may reduce mucus secretion, whereas BAs can increase it.
-BAs also enhance mucociliary clearance and may help protect the bronchial mucosa from bacterial damage.
+Inhaled bronchodilators (IBs) comprise two main classes: anticholinergics (ACs) and β₂-agonists (BAs).
+Despite differing mechanisms of action, both promote relaxation of bronchial smooth muscle.
+Each class includes short- and long-acting agents that can be delivered via dry powder inhalers, metered-dose inhalers, or nebulizers.
+Beyond bronchodilation, ACs may reduce mucus secretion, whereas BAs can increase it; BAs also enhance mucociliary clearance and may help protect the bronchial mucosa from bacterial injury.

-It is important to note that in severe lung disease, IBs may worsen airway function, leading to paradoxical bronchoconstriction due to the abnormal airway compliance associated with bronchiectasis.
+In advanced lung disease, IBs may paradoxically worsen airway function, potentially inducing bronchoconstriction due to abnormal airway compliance associated with bronchiectasis.

-IBs are widely used in obstructive lung diseases other than CF, such as COPD, asthma, and bronchiectasis.
-In these conditions, the potential benefit of long-acting AC and BA combinations has been proposed (Tashking DP, 2013)
+IBs are widely used in obstructive lung diseases other than cystic fibrosis (CF), including COPD, asthma, and bronchiectasis.
+In these conditions, combination therapy with long-acting ACs and BAs has been proposed as beneficial (Tashkin DP, 2013).

-Short-term IB administration is recommended in CF to relieve symptoms associated with bronchospasm and to prevent adverse events during nebulized therapies (Mogayzel PJ, 2013).
-However, in the absence of documented reversible obstruction, recommendations regarding bronchodilator use in CF remain inconsistent (Levine H, 2016), as there is limited evidence supporting their efficacy in improving lung function (Barry PJ, 2017).
+In CF, short-term IB use is recommended to relieve bronchospasm-related symptoms and to prevent adverse events during nebulized therapies (Mogayzel PJ, 2013).
+However, in the absence of documented reversible airway obstruction, recommendations for bronchodilator use remain inconsistent (Levine H, 2016), reflecting limited evidence for sustained improvements in lung function (Barry PJ, 2017).

 Issues